Our Visit to Japan

 Riding the Shinkansen

-Unable to sleep on the train, we played card games and watched the scenery go by.
+During our train ride we were unable to sleep, despite being jet lagged and tired, we played card games and watched the scenery go by.
 This was not easy as we went through lots of tunnels and at a speed of 300km/h but we could catch glimpses of the lush green rice fields, the thick overgrown forests and the architecture of the cities and villages we passed on the Shinkansen.

 Travelling by Shinkansen is a very relaxing way to travel, great if you have children as they can just get up and walk around.
 Also who wouldn’t want to ride on one of the fastest trains in the world.
 It always used to be one of the highlights for Jerome to go on a Shinkansen when he was smaller and I think he still liked it now even though he didn’t want to admit.